Rolypoly74800/Xbox-One-Series-easy-menu/README.md

 After successfully triggering the Collateral Damage exploit on your Xbox one/Series go to d: drive by typing d: then enter, run the script by then typing run.bat
 A menu will appear with choices, simply press the number corresponding to your task and it will be automated.

-Working Scripts
+-Working Scripts
-1: Mount Drive to t:\connectedstorage
+-1: Mount Drive to t:\connectedstorage
-2: Get TempXVD onwer
+-2: Get TempXVD onwer
-2. Backup XBFS (Important file)
+-3.
+Backup XBFS (Important file)
-4. Allow Emulators (Only needs to be run once, registry mod)
-5. Backup Licences to USB:\Licenses
+-4.
+Allow Emulators (Only needs to be run once, registry mod) -5.
+Backup Licences to USB:\Licenses
-6. Backup Saves to USB (Mount Storage First)
+-6.
+Backup Saves to USB (Mount Storage First)

 WIP
 Install UWP app